Skip to main content

 Cancer has not spread to nearby lymph nodes.

-Cancer has not spread to distant sites.
+Cancer has not spread to distant parts of the body.

 IA